Logstown: Visit by George Washington, 1753

 "Washington in the Indian Council," by Junius Brutus Stearns (1847), depicting Washington (standing) and Gist meeting with Shingas, Scarouady, Tanacharison, and other Native American leaders at Logstown in November, 1753.

 In late 1753, Virginia Governor Dinwiddie appointed newly-commissioned Major George Washington as a special envoy to the French commander at Fort Le Boeuf to demand that the French vacate the Ohio Valley territory, which the British had claimed.
-Washington was also ordered to make peace with the Iroquois Confederacy and to gather intelligence about the French forces.
+Washington was also ordered to make peace with the Haudenosaunee Confederacy and to gather intelligence about the French forces.

-Washington left Williamsburg, Virginia on 30 October with eight men, heading to Logstown to meet with Iroquois allies.
+Washington left Williamsburg, Virginia on 30 October with eight men, heading to Logstown to meet with Haudenosaunee allies.
 On his way, he stopped at the homestead of Christopher Gist near Wills Creek and Gist joined them.

 Arriving in Logstown on 23 November, Washington held council with Shingas, Scarouady, and Tanacharison, who had recently returned from a journey to Fort Le Boeuf himself.
 The chiefs provided Washington with information about the best route to Fort Le Boeuf, and called a council of sachems.
 Washington explained his mission, and received assurances that the Indians and the English "were brothers."
 Tanacharison told Washington that "he cou’d not consent to our going without a Guard, for fear some Accident shou’d befall us," and volunteered to accompany Washington, along with Kaghswaghtaniunt (White Thunder), Guyasuta, and Jeskakake, on his journey to Fort Le Boeuf.
 Their purpose was to return three belts of wampum sent by the French as a symbol of friendship.
 Returning the wampum was a gesture intended to show that the sachems at Logstown were allied with the English.
 Washington wrote in his diary that "I knew that returning of Wampum was the abolishing of Agreements; & giving this up was shaking of all Dependence upon the French."